pongrut/Machine-Learning-Capstone-Project/capstone_proposal.md

 Figure 6:  The accuracy vs time of different configurations.
 Source[[15]](#ref)<br/><br/>
 ![Accuracy vs Time](https://raw.githubusercontent.com/joshua19881228/my_blogs/master/Computer_Vision/Reading_Note/figures/DetectorCompare_1.jpeg)

 For sd_mobilenet_v1_coco model training, this project will focus on preparing step to train data by selecting a dataset that contains a lot of unique data.
-The primary key is the background image data from the Open Images Dataset V3 dataset [[3]](#ref).
-Since the image of the Dummy Card is 206x324 pixels in order to maintain a bg / fg ratio of about 3: 1 regarding to some guideline hard negative mining technique [[14]](#ref).
+The key success of the dataset is the background images from the Open Images Dataset V3 dataset [[3]](#ref).
+Since the image of the Dummy Card is 206x324 pixels in order to maintain a bg / fg ratio of about 3: 1 regarding to the guideline of hard negative mining technique [[14]](#ref).
 Only background images that larger than 768 pixels from validation will be selected.

 Open Images Dataset, there are 600  unique classes with a bounding box attached to at least one image.
 Of these, 545 classes are considered trainable (the intersection of the 600 boxable classes with the 5000 image-level trainable classes) [[3]](#ref).